zhang-zengjie/csur-converage-control/README.md

 - */lib*: the library files.
 - */data*: the data files (go to this folder and download the data according to `ReadMe.md`, before running the code).

+## Requirements:

+- Operating system: no specific requirements
+- MATLAB: no specific requirements on versions

+## Quick Start

 ### Generate figures of the simulation results